 - 4 tablespoons finely chopped cilantro

-- 2 tablespoons finely chopped jalapeno pepper
+- 2 tablespoons finely chopped jalapeño pepper

-- Juice of 1 lime divided
+- Juice of 1 large lime, divided

-- 2 ripe avocados mashed
+- 2 ripe avocados, chopped

 - Salt to taste